MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/known-issues-limitations.md

     **Workarounds**: None.

-- **Issue**: The Desktop recorder may not record all steps from the Start Menu, system tray, or shortcuts on the desktop.
+- **Issue**: The Desktop recorder may not record all steps from the Start Menu or system tray.

     **Workarounds**: None.